Kihy/ANIDSC/README.md

 # Running the code
-The examples folder include example scripts to run this package feature_extraction.py shows how to extract features evaluate_models.py shows how to evaluate NIDS models generate_report.py contains functions to obtain summary
+The examples folder include example scripts to run this package adv_gen.py shows how to conduct adversarial attack, still under development live_detection.py shows how to create NIDS pipeline summarize_results.py contains functions to plot the anomaly scores

 # extending the code
 To add a new feature extractor, inherit BaseTrafficFeatureExtractor from base_feature_extractor.py